 For me, it was a bit of both.
 The first country I visited was India and I decided to join a tour group because I was a little uneasy at the thought of travelling as a solo female there.
-I chose a month-long tour with G Adventures as they were recommended to me by someone who had used them many times.
-I also joined a G Adventures tour for part of my time in South-East Asia.
+I chose a month-long tour with a company recommended to me by someone who had used them many times.
+I also joined a tour for part of my time in South-East Asia.

 There are many positives and negatives to tour groups and I’ve listed the ones from my experiences below:

 - Ease of travel: Everything is organised for you, including transport to and from the airport if you require it.
 All you have to do is show up at the meeting point and the rest is pretty much taken care of.

 - Guides: A brilliant guide makes for a brilliant tour.
 Exploring a new country with a local person can give you a unique insight into that place.
 They can also help you deal with pretty much any problem, from finding the nearest pharmacy to dealing with a stolen mobile phone, and that security blanket is pretty nice.

 - Feeling safe: The fear of travelling alone is enough to put some people off for life.
 When you join a tour group you minimise the scary aspect of solo travel.

 - Meeting people: I made friends in my tour groups who I have met up with since being back in the UK and I know we’ll be friends for life.
 It’s nice getting to know people over a period of time and having lots of shared experiences.